Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 Related: How to Plant Flowers

-Follow the simple directions below to plant your fairy garden in the potting soil that now sits in your selected container or space.
+- Follow the simple directions below to plant your fairy garden in the potting soil in your selected container or space:

-- First, add water to prepare the soil to plant.
+- First, add water to prepare the soil for planting.

 - Next, gently place a plant into each hole and carefully cover the roots with soil.

-- Continue to mold and create the scene by building streams and ponds made with glass gems or marbles and adding pebble or wood slice walkways and other fairy garden features into the soil and surrounding area as you plant.
-Encourage the kids to get creative and use their imaginations as they work to create their special play garden.
+- Continue to mold and create the scene by building streams and ponds with glass gems or marbles, and adding pebble or wood-slice walkways and other fairy garden features into the soil and surrounding area as you plant.
+Encourage the kids to get creative and use their imaginations as they work to create a unique play garden.

-For this tutorial, we started with molding potting soil into the shape of a hill in the back of the half wine barrel.
-Next, we planted our plants according to the garden layout or design we created in step 4.
-Then, we decided to create a river that came from behind the hill and wrapped around it, dividing the space to create different scenes.
+For this DIY gardening tutorial, my mother, daughter, and I started by molding potting soil into a hill at the back of the half-wine barrel.
+Next, we planted our plants according to the garden layout or design we created in Step 4.
+Then we decided to create a river behind the hill and wrap it around it, dividing the space into distinct scenes.

-Finally, we finished our homemade fairy garden DIY by making a pond with blue flat-backed marbles and placing a tiny house on a beach made with pebbles, and adding various miniature garden figures and figurines into each area to set up the scenes.
-In the step-by-step photo collage above, you can see each of these steps in action and how we planted our fairy garden in a half-barrel.
+Finally, we finished our homemade fairy garden DIY by creating a pond with blue flat-backed marbles, placing a tiny house on a beach made of pebbles, and adding various miniature garden figures and figurines throughout each area to set up the scenes.
+In the step-by-step photo collage above, you can see each step in action and how we planted our fairy garden in a half-barrel.

-If you have kids, invite them to help plant their own faerie garden.
-You can see our 3-year-old daughter’s experienced gardening hands working in the step-by-step fairy garden photo collage above and in the image below.
-We are raising a helper, so she has been learning how to garden since she learned how to walk.
+If you have kids, invite them to help plant their faerie garden.
+My 3-year-old daughter’s experienced gardening hands are shown creating a pathway and working in the step-by-step fairy garden photo collage above and the image below.
+We are raising a helper, so she has been learning to garden since she could walk.

 Related: 15 Ways to Raise a Helper